skggm/skggm/_pages/skggm-writeup.md

 <br>
 An example is shown in Figure 3.
 The dense `model.proportions_` matrix contains the sample probability of each element containing a nonzero.
 Thresholding this matrix by the default value of 0.5 resulted in a correct estimate of the support.
 This technique generally provides a more robust support estimate than the previously explained methods.
 One drawback of this approach is the significant time-cost of running the estimator over many trials.
 These trials can be run in parallel and an implementation may be prioritized for a future release.

-# Refining coefficients via adaptive methods
+## Refining estimates via adaptive methods

 Given an initial sparse estimate, we can derive a new ["adaptive"](http://pages.cs.wisc.edu/~shao/stat992/zou2006.pdf) penalty and refit the _graphical lasso_ using data dependent weights [[Zhou et al.](http://www.jmlr.org/papers/volume12/zhou11a/zhou11a.pdf), [Meinhausen et al.](http://stat.ethz.ch/~nicolai/relaxo.pdf)].
 Thus, the adaptive variant of the _graphical lasso_ (\ref{eqn:glasso}) amounts to